-daily word - leaving church?
+daily word - eat and drink

 Dale Cresap's picture